SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

+## Prerequisites

+1. install Java 11 (or higher)
+2. Maven 3.8.1
+3. run `git submodule init` and `git submodule update`

 ## Develop
 1. To build the server run:
  `mvn clean install`

 2. The folder containing the exectuable will be in `de.jabc.cinco.meta.core.ide/target/language-server`.

-3. If you want to tes the pyro-generator endpoint, go into `de.jabc.cinco.meta.productdefinition.ide` and run the test `CustomEndpointTest`.
+3. If you want to test the pyro-generator endpoint, go into `de.jabc.cinco.meta.productdefinition.ide` and run the test `CustomEndpointTest`.
 The test will use the files located inside `de.jabc.cinco.meta.productdefinition.ide/test-data/test-project`.
 If the test is successful, the final generated product will be backed-up in `de.jabc.cinco.meta.productdefinition.ide/test-data/pyro`.

 # MIGRATION-NOTES